Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 \subsubsection{Existential inclusion and exclusion quantifiers}

-We begin by defining a semantics for existential inclusion and exclusion quantifiers $(\Ee x\inc y)$ and $(\Ee x\exc y)$.
+We begin by defining semantics for existential inclusion and exclusion quantifiers $(\Ee x\inc y)$ and $(\Ee x\exc y)$.
 We take here a slightly more general approach by allowing the variable $y$ to be any $L$-term $t$.
 A natural reading for \emph{existential inclusion quantifier} $(\Ee x\!\subseteq\!t)$ is that ``there exists an $x$ within the values of $t$''.
-This kind of truth condition can be achieved simply by modifying the standard truth condition of existential quantifier so that the values given by the choice function $F$ are restricted to the values of $t$ in a team $X$: Another natural language interpretation for quantifier $(\Ee x\!\subseteq\!t)$ is that the values given for $x$ must be \emph{possible} for the term $t$.
+This kind of truth condition can be achieved simply by modifying the standard truth condition of existential quantifier in such a way that the values given by the choice function $F$ are restricted to the values of $t$ in a team $X$.
+We then obtain the following truth condition:

+Another natural language interpretation for quantifier $(\Ee x\!\subseteq\!t)$ is that the values given for $x$ must be \emph{possible} for the term $t$.
 From the perspective of semantic games we may say that \emph{verifying} player's allowed moves are restricted on the set $X(t)$ instead of the whole universe of a model.\footnote{Note that the setting here is quite different than in IF-logic (or dependence logic).
-In IF-logic the verifying player is allowed to choose any values, but values for certain variables are \emph{hidden} from him/her when making the choice.
+In IF-logic the verifying player is allowed to choose any values, but values for certain variables are ``hidden'' from him/her when making the choice.
 Here the player may see the values of all variables, but only certain values are admissible to be chosen.
 In the former case the \emph{domain} of the strategy function is restricted and in the latter case only its \emph{range} is restricted.}

 Similarly we read \emph{existential exclusion quantifier} $(\Ee x\exc t)$ as ``there exists an $x$ outside the values of $t$''.
 To achieve this, we simply restrict values given by the choice function~$F$ to the complement, $\overline{X(t)}=M\!\setminus\!X(t)$, of $X(t)$: